 The access password for MNG matches NOVA.

-The purpose is to define the dedicated TAB named JC Handling for the KC-390 HOLAND project.
+The purpose is to define the dedicated TAB named JC Handling for the C-390 HOLAND project.

 This TAB will be used in the JC LOADER application as an additional interface with the TAB- System Status.